Janiru17/XML_Converter_MiniProject/README.md

    - Choose the pom.xml file when prompted.

-## Build the Project
-1. Open Terminal (or use the built-in terminal in IntelliJ IDEA)
-2. Navigate to the root directory of the project where the pom.xml file is located.
-3. Run the following command to compile the project and download dependencies:
-`mvn clean install`

 ## Running the Application
 Ensure projects.txt exists in the root directory and contains dependencies in this format:
 ```